Gonsa02/IML/Work3/README.md

 # Clustering Experiment Runner

 This script allows you to run various clustering experiments using algorithms such as OPTICS, Spectral Clustering, K-Means, X-Means, and Fuzzy Clustering.
+Additionally, you can generate visual plots of the results for each algorithm.

 ## Requirements